iterative/dvc.org/static/docs/user-guide/dvc-files-and-directories.md

   ...
 ```

-The cache directory gets structured like this:
+The directory of data in cache is stored like this:

 ```dvc
 $ tree